deepparmar02/Datacurve-Assessment/README.md

-# Datacurve Code Execution Platform - https://datacurve-code-execution-site.vercel.app/
+# Datacurve Code Execution Platform

 This project is a code execution platform built with Next.js, TypeScript, and Tailwind CSS for the frontend, and FastAPI with SQLite for the backend.
 Users can write, test, and submit Python 3 code.

-This project is deployed using Vercel.
+This project is deployed using Vercel - https://datacurve-code-execution-site.vercel.app/.

 ## Features